TheArtling/django-drf-auth/README.md

 and very easy to extend library and you should probably use it.
 This library will never be as thoroughly tested and as powerful as allauth.

-However, we have found that we always need a few things on top of allauth and we always end up hooking up so many third party apps and overriding various settings/forms/classes, that "hooking up allauth" isn't really all that simple.
+However, we have found that we usually need a few things on top of allauth and end up hooking up various third party apps and override various settings/forms/classes.
+In the end, "just using allauth" isn't really all that simple any more.

-Unfortunately, our web apps are currently hybrid apps where some parts are "old schoold" Django views that rely on session based authentication.
+Unfortunately, our web apps are currently hybrid apps where some parts are "old school" Django views that rely on session based authentication.
 Therefore we simply send our AJAX requests from our ReactJS apps with `withCredentials: true` and we re-use the session based authentication that was already set by Django.
 Our mobile apps, on the other hand, don't rely on